kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gloud-tutorial.md

 ### Step 3 - Using Semaphore CI to automate the build process

-[Semaphore CI](https://semaphoreci.com/) is a cloud CI service that can not only automate our build and also comes with [Docker support](https://semaphoreci.com/product/docker) built-in.
+[Semaphore CI](https://semaphoreci.com/) is a cloud CI service that can not only automate our build but also comes with [Docker support](https://semaphoreci.com/product/docker) built-in.

 For public repositories it is completely free, so if we commit our code on a public Gihub (or Bitbucket) repository, we can easily setup a build process with only a free registration.